rucomen5978/newgcdlcm/README.md

 ### mnemonics si:
 * newpo - creates a point at the given coordinates (x, y)
+* newrapo - creates a point at a random location within a given range (minx, maxx, miny, maxy)
+* rpfs - creates a point at a random location within the window size range
-* edipo - creates a point at the given coordinates, displays it, and gives it an index
+* edipo - creates a point at the given coordinates, displays it, and gives it an index (index, newx, newy)
-* newli - creates a line between two points, displays it, and creates a special line index
+* newli || nl - creates a line between two points, displays it, and creates a special line index (indexp1, indexp2)
-* infoli - shows line data through its index
+* infoli - shows line data through its index (indexli)
 * pali - Prints All LInes (meaning all that exist and all their data)
-* infopo - shows point data through its index
+* infopo - shows point data through its index (indexpo)
 * papo - Prints All POints (meaning all that exist and all their data)
 * eci - Enable Console Interface (nglci in si)
+* delpo - DELete POint (indexpo)
+* cap - Connect All Points
+* dpal - Delete Points And Lines
+* lrpfs - Loop RPFS (count)
+* lnewrapo - Loop NEWRAPO (count, minx, maxx, miny, maxy)

 ### abbreviations
 * add - additions